-Parenting Services for Parents
+Services for parents

 Many parents are isolated from family and friends and have few places to turn for help.
-Schools can be a source of information not only for students but for their parents.
-Schools can be environments where parents feel comfortable talking and learning about topics that can make a daily difference in their interactions with children:
+Early childhood settings can be a source of information for these parents.
+Early childhood settings can be an environment where parents feel comfortable talking and learning about topics that can make a daily difference in their interactions with children:

 - stress management strategies

 - discipline techniques

-- principles and stages of child development
+- stages of child development (See Appendix)

-Concerned parents and educators can join together to:
+Concerned parents and providers can join together to:

-- organize study groups
+- organize support groups

 - bring in speakers

 - distribute information

-In addition, educators can arm themselves with knowledge about local service agencies and programs that can provide help to families in crisis.
-Consult the Appendix or your local Department of Health and Human Resources office.
+In addition, early childhood providers can arm themselves with knowledge about local service agencies and programs that can provide help to families in crisis.
+Consult the Appendix or your local Department of Health & Human Resources office.